aptima-ai/aptima_framework/docs/ten_agent/playground/configure_modules.md

 ## Bind Tool Modules

-You can bind tool modules to `LLM` or `V2V` modules in the TEN-Agent Playground.
+You can bind tool modules to `LLM` or `V2V` modules in the APTIMA-Agent Playground.
 Tool can provide additional capabilities to the agent, such as weather check, news update, etc. You can also write your own tool extension if needed.

 1. Open the playground at [localhost:3000](http://localhost:3000) to configure your agent.